vxgmichel/marbles/README.md

 ### General idea

 A naive implementation of the simulator would list all the marbles, initialize them with the proper directions and loop over simulation ticks.
-At each tick, the new state for a marble is computed from the information on its cell and its neighbors, similar to an cellular automaton.
+At each tick, the new state for a marble is computed from the information on its cell and its neighbors, similar to a cellular automaton.

 This would be really slow.
 Instead, the current implementation focus on interactions.
 It first performs an analysis of the program, separating the positional information (i.e where the marbles are specifically on the grid) from the state information (i.e whether the marble is in upper or lower state).